-Flower petals are a pretty and adventurous way to expand your culinary sights, and while not all flowers are edible, the ever popular carnation will elevate the look and taste of almost any dish.
+Flower petals are a pretty and adventurous way to expand your culinary sights.
+While not all flowers are edible, the ever-popular carnation will elevate the look and taste of almost any dish.
 Carnations have a peppery flavor profile, almost on the verge of spicy without going all the way there.
 The miniature version of carnations, called dianthus, is akin to clove or nutmeg.
 Dianthus is one of the ingredients in the cinnamon-flavored French liqueur Chartreuse, a 17th-century alcohol made by Carthusian Monks.

 Where to Buy Edible Flowers (& How to Prep Them)

 It is important to remember that not all flowers are edible, and even sampling petals can make you very sick.
 So if you’re curious about a bloom, be sure to do your research before taste testing!
 Check out our edible flower list for more information.